 Mr. Netser: Thank you, Mr. Speaker.
 I thank the minister for that explanation.
-My next question; I have a constituent who took his first needle, and he asked when he would be able to take his second needle.
-The response was "Unless there were 10 of you coming for your needle, we don't want to see you."
+For my next question, I have a constituent who took his first needle and he asked when he would be able to take his second needle.
+The response was that "Unless there were 10 of you coming for your needle, we don't want to see you."